SRE

 1. Metrics — Quantitative System Health

-Metrics remain essential for alerting and long-term trend analysis.
-In 2026, the focus has shifted toward user-impacting signals:
+Metrics remain essential for alerting and trend analysis.
+In 2026, the focus has shifted toward user-impacting signals rather than raw infrastructure counters.
+The two frameworks that consistently deliver the most actionable signals are:

-High-dimensional metrics—enriched with labels such as region, service version, or pod ID—allow precise slicing of system behavior without pre-aggregation.
+High-dimensional metrics enriched with labels (region, service version, pod ID) allow precise slicing of system behavior without pre-aggregation — a critical capability when debugging multi-tenant failures in Kubernetes environments.

 2. Logs — Context and Forensics